mitchchn/mitchchn.github.io/_posts/2014-05-13-coding-for-jorunalists-p2.md

 ### Parents, children, and siblings

-Tags can either be on the outside ("parents"), inside other tags ("children"), or at the same level in the tag hierarchy ("siblings").
-For instance, this line of code:
+Tags can be on the outside of other tags ("parents"), inside other tags ("children"), or at the same level as other tags in the tag hierarchy ("siblings").
+This line of code contains parent, child and sibling tags:

     <em><strong>All TV</strong> and no beer make Homer <strong>go crazy.</strong></em>